dfv-ms/udacity_nd025_term2_project_1/README.md

 * Is there a dependancy to the team with the ball?

 ## Work on your own
-I you want to run the analysis you have to clone the Jupyter Notebook onto your computer by
+If you want to run the analysis you have to clone the Jupyter Notebook onto your computer by

 ```bash
 git clone https://github.com/dfv-ms/udacity_nd025_term2_project_1.git